mahonv/DockerWorkshop/README.md

 ## Building your first (maybe not) Asp.Net API image

+We will now interest on create our own image with an API inside

 ### Development vs Runtime

+Like Java has JDK and JRE Dotnet have SDK and Runtime One for development the other for exposing the application

 ### Building & Running with command line

+We now interest on commands that restore depedencies, build and run our API

 ```
 dotnet restore